IBM/zopeneditor-sample/README-VSCODE.md

 }
 ```

-- This setting was created based on the `"cobolDatasets"` setting above.
-These file associations are used for mapping MVS data set members, provided by the Zowe Extension discussed further below, to the COBOL language.
-- Alternatively, you could have specified an array of associations yourself, not using the `"cobolDataset"` entry.
+- Alternatively, you could directly specify an array of associations yourself instead of using the `"cobolDataset"` property above.
 For example,

 ```json
 "files.associations": {